Breush/lava-jai/readme.md

 **Still a work in progress!**<br/>
 Focusing on linux support so far, so it's probably useless for other platforms right now.

+**NOTE:** There is no example in this repository to try out.
+If you're interested in the project, better have a look at:
+- https://github.com/Breush/lava-jai-examples (compilation of simple examples demonstrating the different *lava* modules)
+- https://github.com/Breush/hell-is-other-yourselves (VR game in development using *lava*)

 ## Project's composition

 The **lava** project is in fact a bundle of multiple projects.
 The image below describes what's the **goal**.